Skip to main content

 Frequently Asked Questions

-BANK OF TEXAS has a Bank Health Score of A (85/100).
+Bank of Texas has a Bank Health Score of A (85/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 13.97%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF TEXAS holds $548M in total assets and $431M in total deposits.
-It is located in MIDLAND, TEXAS (FDIC Certificate #18576).
+Bank of Texas holds $548M in total assets and $431M in total deposits.
+It is headquartered in Midland, Texas (FDIC Certificate #18576).

-BANK OF TEXAS has a Tier 1 capital ratio of 13.97%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.43%, and the return on assets is 3.47%.
+Bank of Texas has a Tier 1 capital ratio of 13.97%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.43%, and the return on assets is 3.47%.

 Yes.
-BANK OF TEXAS is FDIC-insured (Certificate #18576).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Texas is FDIC-insured (Certificate #18576).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: